 Doctoral Transfer Credit Review

 All DMA students at USC Thornton are required to complete the Basic DMA Curriculum, which consists of a variety of coursework totaling 20 units.
-Courses that you completed as part of your Master’s Degree may be considered for transfer credit to be counted toward the Basic DMA Curriculum, but note that the classes from your master’s degree must be very similar to what is expected of your DMA degree program at USC.
-The appropriate USC Thornton faculty must evaluate your Master’s-level coursework in order to determine what, if any, of that coursework can be approved for credit toward your USC Thornton DMA degree.
+Courses that you completed as part of your master’s degree may be considered for transfer credit to be counted toward the Basic DMA Curriculum, but note that the classes from your master’s degree must be very similar to what is expected of your DMA degree program at USC.
+The appropriate USC Thornton faculty must evaluate your master’s-level coursework in order to determine what, if any, of that coursework can be approved for credit toward your USC Thornton DMA degree.

 MUCO 501 Introduction to the Analysis of Tonal Music

 Survey of common practice period (1650 – 1900) approaches to phrase design, tonal organization and type-forms (binary, ternary, rondo, sonata).
-NOTE: Along with the exact syllabus for this class, you must also provide examples of your associated class work.

 MUCO 502 Introduction to the Analysis of Post-Tonal Music

 Introductory survey of 20th/21st Century approaches to the organization of pitch (serial, modal, extended tonal, etc.), rhythm, texture and form.
-NOTE: Along with the exact syllabus for this class, you must also provide examples of your associated class work.

 MTAL 505 Teaching and Learning Music

 Studies of the latest resources concerning the teaching and learning of music so that musicians can function more effectively as both teachers and performers.
-NOTE: Along with the exact syllabus for this class, you must also provide examples of your associated class work.

 MUHL 570 Research Materials and Techniques